andrewdisley/realchange-cms/hugo/content/how-it-works/_index.md

       donating!)
 how:
   body: >-
-    Your donation is combined with other donations in one central pot.
+    Your donation is combined with other donations into one central pot for everyone in Rochdale Borough.
 [Local charities](/how-to-apply/) and organisations then work directly with individuals who are homeless, and apply for funds to pay for items they need.
 Money is transferred to the partner organisations to get where it is needed as quickly as possible, but is never given out as cash.

     There are three types of application: